What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 That's true.

-You know, and maybe that's only temporary.
+And maybe that's only temporary.

-That's that's my only con my only concern about it.
+That's my only concern about it.

-I would be open to the idea of universal basic income if it came with the caveat that all other welfare uh entitlement programs be eliminated.
+I would be open to the idea of universal basic income if it came with the caveat that all other welfare entitlement programs be eliminated.

 Oh, absolutely.